-Dear Parents / Gua Dear Parents / Guardian of, Re: 2021-2023 Red commended Academic P athway marks the start of our fina mmended to take either: ll academic programmes at Ch atsworth.
-Students in Year 12/ IB Course (t The IB Diplo dard level" certificates, without : TOK or EE) or of courses each yea ar.
-While the certificates ea n High School Diploma, if stude arned in the DP Course tend to often viewed as an alternative mends student placement are all considered during in these programmes based of the review process : on a number of factors.
-The Student's application Academic Achievement English Language Proficiency (for non-native English speakers) Approaches to Learning Attitude & Commitment Emotional Stability Based on the above and having thoroughly reviewed your child's file, Chatsworth is pleased to recommend placement in: • IB Course 6 subjects + CAS IB Diploma 6 subjects + EE + TOK + CAS • Should you have any questions, please do not hesitate to get in touch with me.
-Sincerely, lain Hudson ihudson@chatsworth.com.sg IBDP Coordinator (IB code 2114)
+Dear Parents / Guardian of, 2024-2026 Recomr mended Academic Pathv vay Year 12/ Grade 11 marks the start of our final academic programmes at Chatsworth.
+Students in Year 12/ Grade 11 are recommended to take either: IB Course (typically taking IBDP "standard level" certificates, without TOK or EE) or The IB Diploma Both of these pathways typically lead to the Chatsworth High School Diploma, if students pass the required number of courses each year.
+While the certificates earned in the DP Course tend to strengthen the Chatsworth High School Diploma, the IB Diploma itself is often viewed as an alternative to a high school diploma by some universities. nends student placement are all considered during in these pathways based on a the review process: number of factors.
+The Approaches chievement guage Proficiency (for non s to Learning Commitment -native English speakers) Based on the above and having thoroughly reviewed your child's file, Chatsworth is pleased to recommend placement in: IB Course 6 subjects + CAS IB Diploma 6 subjects + EE + TOK + CAS Should you have an y questions, please do no t hesitate to get in touch with me.